Dark Matter and Strong CP Problem in Type IIA String Theory

-This paper is organized as follows: in Section 2, we discuss the set-up, axions, and neutralinos in Model A. In Section 3, we study how to solve the strong CP problem in Model A using QCD axion and four-form flux mechanism.
-In Section 4, we explore the phenomenological predictions and constraints for axion and neutralino.
-We illustrate a numerical example in Section 5.
-Finally, the conclusions and discussions are presented in Section 6.
+This paper is organized as follows: in Section 2, we discuss the set-up, axions, and neutralinos in Model A. In Section 3, we discuss moduli stabilization, supersymmetry (SUSY) breaking and dS vacum in our Type IIA string theory model.
+In Section 4, we study how to solve the strong CP problem in Model A using QCD axion and four-form flux mechanism.
+In Section 5, we explore the phenomenological predictions and constraints for axion and neutralino.
+We illustrate a numerical example in Section 6.
+Finally, the conclusions and discussions are presented in Section 7.